MasterMindNET/humhub-scrollup-module/README.md

 # [HumHub](https://www.humhub.org/en) Scroll Up Module

-With this module, when enabled, creates a button action that allows you to instantly scroll up on your dashboard after loading content.
+With this module, when enabled, creates a button action that allows you to instantly scroll up on your dashboard, space, and profile after loading content.

 ### **Product Distributors:**